-US gasoline inventories rose by 0.378 million barrels in the May 7th week, a sixth straight weekly increase and compared with market forecasts of a 0.6 million fall, according to the EIA Petroleum Status Report. source: U.S. Energy Information Administration
+US gasoline inventories fell by 2.253 million barrels in the July 23rd week, following a 0.121 million decrease in the previous period and compared with market consensus of a 0.916 million drop, data from the EIA Petroleum Status Report showed. source: U.S. Energy Information Administration

-Gasoline Stocks Change in the United States is expected to be 430.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Gasoline Stocks Change in the United States to stand at -15.00 in 12 months time.
+Gasoline Stocks Change in the United States is expected to be -15.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2022, according to our econometric models.